-^{} Less than 1%
+\ Less than 1%.

-- (1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Exchange Act. - (2) Applicable percentage of ownership is based on \$125 million in aggregate principal amount of the Notes outstanding on $[\cdot]$, 2020. - (3) Assumes the sale of all Notes eligible for sale in this prospectus and any accompany prospectus supplement and no other purchases or sales of our Notes.
-This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with respect to the present intent of persons listed as Selling Noteholders. - (4) Represents Selling Noteholders who, collectively, own less than 1% of the aggregate principal amount of Notes outstanding.
+- (1) Beneficial ownership is determined in accordance with Rule 13d-3 under the Exchange Act. - (2) Applicable percentage of ownership is based on \$125 million in aggregate principal amount of the Notes outstanding on October 19, 2020. - (3) Assumes the sale of all Notes eligible for sale in this prospectus and any accompany prospectus supplement and no other purchases or sales of our Notes.
+This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with respect to the present intent of persons listed as Selling Noteholders.